lucasgeorgegustafson/MTG-pack-generator/README.md

 MTG Pack Generator

-A simple Python script for randomly generating 15-card MTG boosters of a given set.
+An Python program for generating 15-card MTG boosters of a given set.

 To use:

 After cloning, download the bulk data from Scryfall [here](https://scryfall.com/docs/api/bulk-data).
-Default Cards is preferable, but the smaller Oracle Cards will work just fine for the newest set.
+Default Cards is preferable; the smaller Oracle Cards will work just fine for the newest set and decreasingly well for older sets.

 Run the script: